 This unit meets the requirements of the European Directives on Safety and EMC.
+It is also a UL-recognised component, meeting the requirements of UL3121-1.
 However, it is the responsibility of the installer to ensure the safety and EMC compliance of any particular installation.